DCAA COMPLIANT ACCOUNTING SYSTEMS

 The Defense Contract Audit Agency (DCAA) is the Federal Government’s auditor tasked with reviewing a contractor’s compliance with FAR regulations and other requirements.
 In addition to audits and compliance checks, they provide general guidance to contractors to help them better understand how to work with the government via their Defense Contract Audit Manual (DCAM).

-WHAT IS "DCAA COMPLIANT ACCOUNTING?"
+WHAT IS "DCAA COMPLIANCE?"

 Attaining "DCAA Compliance" means your accounting & timekeeping policies and financial management systems are setup in accordance with the requirements and recommendations found in the Federal Acquisition Regulations (FAR) and the DCAA's Contract Audit Manual (DCAM), so that they can successfully pass a DCAA Audit.
 A compliant government contract cost accounting system must have the following features and meet the following conditions (as outlined by the Federal Government's SF1408 Pre-award Audit Survey and FAR Part 31):- It must meet Generally Accepted Accounting Principles (GAAP), and GAAP compliance must be maintained at all times (see FAR part 31.202 and .203).